MaxWenzel/frameworks/README.md

 - [Django](https://www.djangoproject.com/):  a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 - [Flask](https://flask.palletsprojects.com/): a Python web framework built with a small core and easy-to-extend philosophy.
-- [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/): provides a few simple methods and Pythonic idioms for navigating, searching, and modifying a parse tree
 - [FastAPI](https://fastapi.tiangolo.com/): a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
 - [Pyctuator](https://github.com/SolarEdgeTech/pyctuator): monitor Python web apps using Spring Boot Admin
 - [Tornado](https://www.tornadoweb.org/en/stable/): a Python web framework and asynchronous networking library, originally developed at FriendFeed.
 By using non-blocking network I/O, Tornado can scale to tens of thousands of open connections, making it ideal for long polling, WebSockets, and other applications that require a long-lived connection to each user.
 - [aiohttp](https://docs.aiohttp.org/en/stable/): asynchronous HTTP Client/Server for asyncio and Python.

+### Misc

+- [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/): provides a few simple methods and Pythonic idioms for navigating, searching, and modifying a parse tree
+- [Scrapy](https://github.com/scrapy/scrapy): a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages
+- [Requests](https://github.com/psf/requests): a simple, yet elegant HTTP library.

 ### Package Manager